andrewthebold/gentle/firebase/README.md

 # Firebase Setup

-This is the Firebase config and code that handles the "backend" of Gentle.
+This is the Firebase config and code that handles the "backend" of [Gentle](https://github.com/andrewsoohwanlee/gentle).

 ## Parts

-1. Firestore rules (`.firestore.rules`)
+1. Firestore rules (`firestore.rules`)

    - Enforces read/write permissions